• Skip to primary navigation

 DC Motor 12V 1Amp1

-It adjusts the voltage applied to the DC motor.
+It changes voltage to motor.

 How to Build: